ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Pseudo-parallel processing means that the computer executes one task only at any given time.
 The OS switches tasks so quickly that you can suppose the processing of several programs at once.
 This concept allows the OS to react immediately to any event.
 Even though every program and OS component uses hardware resources at strictly defined moments.

 There are computers with multiple processors or with [multi-core processors](https://en.wikipedia.org/wiki/Multi-core_processor).
 Only these computers can execute several programs at once.
 The number of the running programs equals the number of cores of all processors approximately.
 The preemptive multitasking mechanism with constant task switching works on such systems well.
-It is universal and balances the load regardless of the number of cores.
+It is a universal approach that balances the load regardless of the number of cores.
 This way, the computer responds to the user's actions quickly.
 The number of processor cores does not matter.

 #### User Interface